Skip to main content

 • write about experiences and hypothetical situations with confidence

-Upper Intermediate Part 2 (Working towards CEFR B2.2): Enrol on this course if you have completed Upper Intermediate Part, have an A level or equivalent, or if you can:
+Stage 4.2 (equivalent to CEFR level B2.2): Enrol if you've completed Stage 4.1, have an A level or equivalent, or can:

 • communicate clearly on a variety of topics, deliver an unscripted presentation with reasonable fluency